microsoft/RecursiveExtractor/README.md

     using var theStream = file.Content;
     // Do something with the stream.
     _ = theStream.ReadByte();
-    // The stream is disposed here from the using statement }
+// The stream is disposed here by the using statement }
 ```